top of page

 Process

-In a kickoff meeting with engineers, a PM, a UX researcher, my mentor, and the UX designer I'd be collaborating with 1:1, we were given the constraint that engineering could currently only support the creation of two custom categories max per user.
-The UX researcher also asked me to choose a few additional categories from a list of users' requests.
+In a kickoff meeting with engineers, a PM, a UX researcher, my mentor, and the UX designer I'd be collaborating with 1:1, I learned that engineering could currently only support the creation of two custom categories per user.
+Ever-vigilant, the UX researcher jumped in with a bid to smooth over any potential blowback from users, tasking me with choosing a few additional categories from a list of their requests.

 My final process fell into the following steps: 1) performing a competitive analysis and choosing the additional categories, 2) collaborating on wireframes, and 3) writing and documenting the new flow's copy.